 Laissez- Faire Capitalism

-The political theory known as minarchism proposes retaining a minimal state and its related security force (along with the necessary taxation), primarily for the purpose of upholding capitalist property rights.
-Anarcho-capitalism (ancap) is an economic ideology that takes this concept even further by seeking to marry the concept of a stateless society to those capitalist property rights.
+The political theory known as minarchism proposes retaining a minimal state and its related security force (along with the necessary taxation), primarily for the purpose of upholding abstract property rights.
+Anarcho-capitalism (ancap) is an economic ideology that takes this concept even further by seeking to marry the concept of a stateless society to those same abstract property rights.

-This would be straightforward where there’s an incumbent occupier or user (although if that person is not the owner but is instead a tenant/guard, then contractual terms would be prudent in order to deter them from assuming possession of the property, or vacating it without notice).
-Ancaps do however face another significant challenge in peacefully upholding their perceived right to absentee ownership.
+Abstractions such absentee ownership would be straightforward where there’s an incumbent occupier or user (although if that person is not the owner but is instead a tenant, guard, or employee, then contractual terms would be prudent in order to deter them from assuming possession of the property, or vacating it without notice).
+Ancaps do however face another significant challenge in peacefully imposing their property norms.

 In the case of an absentee landlord, it may well be that neighbouring occupiers are not in fact cognisant of the status of the property in question.
 They might assume that it’s been abandoned, may be unaware of the landlord’s identity, unwilling to get involved, or simply not prepared to lend assistance to someone they do not experience any meaningful social interaction with.